LGD-4033: Non-medical use

-Though not an approved drug, LGD-4033 (Ligandrol) has been sold on the black market in countries where it is classified as an illegal substance.
+Though not an approved drug, LGD-4033 (Ligandrol) has been sold on the black market as a designer drug in countries where it is classified as an illegal substance.
 Along with enobosarm (ostarine; GTx-024, S-22), andarine (GTx-007; S-4), and vosilasarm (RAD140; "testolone"), LGD-4033 is one of the most popular and common non-medically-used SARMs.
 Many products sold online that are purported to be LGD-4033 either contain none or contain other unrelated substances, and doses are also frequently not as labeled.
 Social media has played an important role in facilitating the widespread non-medical use of SARMs.

 On 23 October 2017, a nutritional supplement company in Missouri called Infantry Labs was warned by the FDA that the distribution of two of its products violated the Federal Food, Drug, and Cosmetic Act.
 One of the substances was LGD-4033.
 The company advertised as benefits of the LGD-4033: "increases in lean body mass and decrease in body fat" and "increases in strength, well being, as well as healing possibilities".
 The company mislabeled as "dietary supplements" what should have been "new drugs" or "prescription drugs" and were instructed to document the steps they would take in order to cease the violation.

 Also on 23 October 2017, the FDA sent a warning letter to a New Jersey company called Panther Sports Nutrition.
 The company's marketing approach for the product was similar to that of the Infantry Labs case, and the product was advertised as a "mass builder" and "physique enhancing agent".